backupbrew/switchbrew/Homebrew Applications.md

   - `[appname].nro`: The executable.

-The Homebrew Launcher will scan the SD card for all `.nro` files, but will only display an icon for those who have one according to the format described above.
+The Homebrew Menu will scan the SD card for all `.nro` files, but will only display an icon for those who have one according to the format described above.
 You can also freely navigate the filesystem to select an application.